dime-wb-trainings/GitHub-rrf-24/R/README.md

 Feel free to update this README as you progress through the sessions and customize it to reflect the details of your project.
 For more details on the elements required for a reproducibility package, refer to our [README template](https://github.com/worldbank/wb-reproducible-research-repository/blob/main/resources/README_Template.md), which you will cover in the **Reproducibility Package** session.

-Remember this is what you will share with your peer at the end of the training for review.
+Remember this is what you will share with your peer at the end of the training for review so this needs to be updated before sharing.